Installing Amber on Various Platforms

 source <path to your amber install>/install_lbsr_dev/amber.sh

-export PYTHONPATH="<path to your amber install>/fe-toolkit/local/lib/python3.11/site-packages"
+export PATH="<path to your fe-toolkit dir>/fe-toolkit/debug/bin:$BACKUP_PATH:$PATH"

-export PATH="<path to your fe-toolkit dir>/fe-toolkit/debug/bin:$PATH"
+export PYTHONPATH="<path to your fe-toolkit dir>/fe-toolkit/local/lib/python3.11/site-packages:$BACKUP_PYTHONPATH:$PYTHONPATH"

 }